jengleberg/project-2-show-theories/README.md

 - Added app.js file to get the theories from the API
 - Setup EJS template for the shows and single show
 - Combined referenced Theories with Show id to track theories per show (Work in Progress)

+## Pending Issues

+- My Passport Authentication is working, but upon logging in the login icon does not change to show as logout.
+- I still need to reference the theories to indiviual shows.
+Also need to reference with the user who created the theory.

 ## Getting Started